fund-model/MimiFUND.jl/doc/science.md

 5.10.
 Extreme weather: Tropical storms
 --------------------------------------

-The economic damage *TD* due to an increase in the intensity of tropical storms (hurricanes, typhoons) follows
+The economic damage $TD$ due to an increase in the intensity of tropical storms (hurricanes, typhoons) follows

 $$\begin{matrix}